1coderookie/KobraGoNeoInsights/docs/printserver.md

     - If you're already using a RPi3/4 with a RPi cam and don't have a sufficient housing for that yet, have a look at the thing from [A_Leh](https://www.thingiverse.com/A_Leh): [Anycubic Vyper/ Kobra Raspberry 4b (+3b) housing with camera attachment](https://www.thingiverse.com/thing:4994599)
     - Last but not least: make sure you're using a good and fast microSD card and a good USB cable which connects the RPi to the printer.

+### RPi Zero (2) W
+Instead of using the regular Raspberry Pi, you could also get yourself the RPi Zero (2) W. If you want to use it for KLipper, I'd recommend to get the Zero **2** W as it's quadcore CPU is more powerful.
+However, as it seems to be quite difficult to get in these tiomes, you could try running Klipper with the older single core Zero W as well - it just might be that it's not powerful enough to run the webcam stream.
+I've heard that it might not even be capable of running Input Shaper, but I'm not sure if this is true or nt, so maybe do a little rersearch on your own before you buy it.

 ### Other SBC
 If you can't or don't want to get an RPi but still want to stick to one of those tiny tinker SBC (single board computer) units, you can check out the market what's available and comparable to a RPi, like an "Orange Pi", a "Le Potato" or so on.
 However, I'm not going into further details here as I personally don't use them and therefore can't give reliable pieces of information about which boards exactly might be a good substitue to a RPi.